My Projects

 Toric Calabi-Yau Manifolds

-My graduate work at Northeastern focused on Calabi-Yau threefolds that can be constructed from four-dimensional reflexive lattice polytopes.
-The 4d reflexive polytopes were completely classified by Kreuzer and Skarke, and Batyrev showed that each fine, regular, star triangulation of one of these polytopes can be used to construct a Calabi-Yau threefold which is realized as a hypersurface in a multiply weighted projective space.
+My graduate work at Northeastern, under my advisor Brent Nelson, focused on Calabi-Yau threefolds that can be constructed from four-dimensional reflexive lattice polytopes.
+The 4D reflexive polytopes were completely classified by Kreuzer and Skarke, and Batyrev showed that each fine, regular, star triangulation of these polytopes can be used to construct a Calabi-Yau threefold which is realized as a hypersurface in a multiply-weighted projective space.
 My collaborator Ross Altman constructed the ToricCY database, which contains explicit constructions of all unique threefolds for a subset of these polytopes.
-I worked on projects that examined various properties of both the Kreuzer-Skarke and ToricCY databases.
+Together, we worked on projects that examined various properties of both the Kreuzer-Skarke and ToricCY datasets.
 These projects included exploring vacuum selection using a network model, constructing a systematic method for identifying and classifying all orientifold planes under a certain type of Z2 involution, and using machine learning to estimate the number of fine, regular, star triangulations of a given polytope.

 Center for Astrophysics | Harvard & Smithsonian

-I've worked on a number of aspects of the WWT ecosystem, but one of the coolest visualizations I've helped make is this interactive below, which lets you see the first batch of images from JWST in context on the sky
+I've worked on a number of pieces of the WWT ecosystem, but one of the coolest visualizations I've helped make is this interactive below, which lets you see the first batch of images from JWST in context on the sky.

 If you're interested in the moon, here's a custom view I made for International Observe the Moon Night.